 Shetland Sheepdog

-Shetland Sheepdogs are energetic, affectionate and perfect for first-time pet parents who can provide plenty of training and socialization.
-These loving dogs require quite a bit of grooming, thanks to that gorgeous double coat of theirs.
-But once you're done brushing, you can get back to playtime!
+Shetland Sheepdogs are energetic, affectionate, and perfect for pet parents who can provide plenty of training and grooming, thanks to that gorgeous double coat.
+But once you’re done brushing, you can get back to playtime!
+They’re always up for a game of fetch followed by a snuggle session.

 Temperament